 Donnie told me several times this summer how much easier it was to do yard work because our lawn care items were neatly organized!

-Because he is often coming in and out to get the lawn tools he needs, I thought it was important that all of the gear be right next to the garage door for easy access.
+He is often coming in and out to get the lawn tools he needs.
+So I thought it was important that all of the gear be right next to the garage door for easy access.

 With projects and jobs that can sometimes be less than fun, the easier we can make them, the more likely they are to get done!